xarantolus/spacex-hop-bot/README.md

 # spacex-hop-bot
 This is a [Twitter bot](https://twitter.com/wenhopbot) that informs about progress on the [SpaceX Starship](https://www.spacex.com/vehicles/starship/) by retweeting interesting tweets about it.
+There is a special focus on tweets from locations where Starships are built/launched, tagging tweets with a location helps the bot find them.

 It reads tweets from the following sources:
 * All tweets from [lists the account follows](https://twitter.com/wenhopbot/lists)